Planxnx/ethereum-wallet-generator/README.md

 #### Easy & Fast Way to generate more than thousands of Ethereum Wallets at once!

 - ∞ Enable infinite wallet generation! (set number to -1 to active infinite loop) ∞
-- Auto-generate BIP-39 mnemonic using 128-256 bits of entropy (12, 24 Word Seed Phrase) (Default is 256 bits).
+- Auto-generate BIP-39 mnemonic using 128-256 bits of entropy (12, 24 Word Seed Phrase) (Default is 128 bits or 12 words).
 - Default (HD Wallet)Hierarchical Deterministic Path - m/44'/60'/0'/0 .
 - Tiny Sizes and Superior Speed with Golang 🚀 (required go 1.18 or higher)
 - No Go?
 No Problem!
 [Docker images](https://hub.docker.com/r/planxthanee/eth-wallet-gen) are provided for you 🐳